Using Server Components Inside Client Components

 In Next.js App Router, all components are server components by default.
-However, sometimes you need client-side functionality (e.g. useState, onClick, etc.).
-How do you do this?
+However, sometimes you need client-side features (e.g., useState, onClick, etc.).
+What should you do in such cases?

-To use client components, you can add the 'use client' directive to the top of your file.
+To use a client component, add the 'use client' directive at the top of the file.

 'use client'